-As you can see it was not a straight path for me getting to the Wheel strategy.
-It was a lot of trials and errors before I ended up realizing the Wheel strategy is the most profitable way to trade.
+As you can see it was not a straight path for me to get to the Wheel strategy.
+It was a lot of trials and errors before I ended up realizing the Wheel strategy is the most profitable way to trade, at least for me.

 5 Reasons Why I Love the Wheel Strategy

 1) It doesn’t require me to sit in front of the computer all day long